dotWee/stwno-mensa_api/README.md

 ## License

-Copyright (c) 2018 Lukas 'dotwee' Wolfsteiner
+Copyright (c) 2018 Lukas Wolfsteiner

 Licensed under the [_Do What The Fuck You Want To_](/LICENSE) public license